allanx2000/CollegeStats/readme.md

-# College Stats
+# CollegeStats
-Basically started some **similar to PayScale** ... but didn't know it at the time...
+Basically started something **similar to PayScale** ... but didn't know it at the time...

 Spent 2-3 weeks learning **Jade, Node, Express, and Bootstrap** though so this just showcases some stuff I learned and did.